rism-digital/iiif-dashboard/README.md

 Interactive terminal runs display pending, active, and finished projects in a bounded in-place progress view.
 Redirected output and CI use stable log lines.
 A slow service occupies only its own worker and does not block unrelated projects.

-Every checker request is unauthenticated.
+Every checker request is unauthenticated and identifies itself with `IIIF-Checker-Bot/1.0 (https://rism-digital.github.io/iiif-dashboard) go-http-client/1.1`.
 Remember that `results.json` is public: the default-response header blocks may include cookies, CDN identifiers, and other metadata returned to anonymous clients.

 ## Registry maintenance tools